bluzelle/api/source/index.html.md

 # Introduction

-Bluzelle combines the sharing economy with the token economy - renting individuals' computer storage space to earn tokens while dApp developers use tokens to have their dApp's data stored and manage d.
+Bluzelle combines the sharing economy with the token economy - renting individuals' computer storage space to earn tokens while dApp developers use tokens to have their dApp's data stored and managed.

 This guide covers API for our JavaScript & Python libraries, Solidity contracts, and raw WebSocket communications.